hackclub/hackclub/workshops/hangman_workshop/README.md

   turtle.forward(20)
   turtle.backward(20)
 ```
+- This code comes after the previous strikes' code.
-If the user has at least 5 strikes then we draw the first leg.
+- If the user has at least 5 strikes then we draw the first leg.

 ### Strike 6
 ```py